u-eff-gee/utr/README.md

 * **SecondarySD**
     Records the first step of any secondary particle inside the sensitive detector.

-No matter which type of sensitive detector is chosen, the simulation output will be a [ROOT](https://root.cern.ch/) tree with the following 10 branches:
+No matter which type of sensitive detector is chosen, the simulation output will be a [ROOT](https://root.cern.ch/) tree with a user-defined subset (see section **1.6 Output File Format**) of the following 10 branches:

 * **ekin**
     Kinetic energy (in MeV) of the particle at the time of its first hit of the sensitive detector.